Parsnip & Herb Soup

 5. Season generously with salt and pepper and set aside about 1/2 cup each for garnish.

-6. Add last tablespoon of oil to large pot along with onion and sauté until soft (about 5 minutes).
+6. Add the last tablespoon of oil to a large pot along with onion and sauté until soft (about 5 minutes).

 7. Add garlic and sauté for another 30 seconds.

-8. Add parsnips, cumin, herbs de Provence, thyme leaves, and broth, and bring to boil.
+8. Add parsnips, cumin, herbs de Provence, thyme leaves, and broth, and bring to a boil.

-9. Reduce to simmer and place lid on pot, then simmer for about 20 minutes.
+9. Reduce to a simmer and place a lid on the pot, then simmer for about 20 minutes.

 10. Add cauliflower and chickpeas (minus 1/2 cup each saved for garnish) and cook until everything is very soft (about 5 minutes).

-11. Using hand blender or regular blender, puree until smooth.
+11. Using a hand blender or regular blender, puree until smooth.

 12. Add coconut milk and puree again to incorporate.